Stephen Watkins: 'What we're doing is about transformation of pharmacy'

 Boots launched a new repeat prescription feature in its app in May 2019.
 How do you expect this to compete with that of the NHS’s own app?

 I definitely see a future where patients are able to book a GP appointment through the [Boots] app.
-We’ve got our patient medication record system, Columbus, rolled out in nearly 600 stores already, and it’ll be in 1,000 stores by the end of August 2019.
+We’ve got our patient medication record system, Columbus, which has been rolled out in nearly 600 stores already, and it’ll be in 1,000 stores by the end of August 2019.

 I’d love to be able to open that up to GPs so that GPs can have that visibility to say: “I’ll prescribe this and the store in Covent Garden has that in stock — you can go and get it and the wait time is five to ten minutes.”
 We’re not there yet.
 But that’s definitely where I see the future of that convenience and accessibility coming out.